someniatko/DoctrineRestDriver/README.md

 ```

 ## If your API doesn't follow our conventions
 Now it's time to introduce you some annotations helping configuring own routes.
 These class annotations must only be used for entities.
-The following entity is the one created in the chapter before, but with the additional ```Datasource```annotations.
+The following entity is the one created in the chapter before, but with the additional ```DataSource```annotations.

 ```php
 namespace CircleBundle\Entity;